What makes patents useful to Amazon Sellers?

 Does your product have any unique visual features?
 Consider filing design patents to cover the appearance of your product.

-How do you use utility patents to stop copycat Amazon listings?
+How can an Amazon Seller use utility patents to stop copycat Amazon listings?

 Once your utility patent granted, do not rush off to assert it against every ASIN you think is infringing.
 You might be surprised to find out that some products do not infringe your patent due to certain language in your independent claim(s).